 Migraines are the number one neurological disorder in the world, affecting more than 37 million people in the United States alone.
-There are nearly 5 million people who have at least one monthly migraine episode and another 4 million who suffer chronically, experiencing at least 15 days of migraines each month.
-Women are much more likely to suffer from migraines.
+In addition, there are nearly 5 million people who have at least one monthly migraine episode.
+Another 4 million suffer chronically, experiencing at least 15 days of migraines each month.
+Women are much more likely to suffer from them.
 Of the 28 million female sufferers, 85% are chronic sufferers of this condition

-Migraines are often considered really bad headaches, but they are actually more complex than that.
+Certainly, migraines are bad headaches but are more complex.
 In fact, in some cases the person may not even have the typical headache pain associated with a migraine episode.
-Migraines consist of a combination of neurologically-based symptoms that can include up to four different phases, with a unique set of symptoms possible for each phase.
-Each phase may not be experienced during an episode, as each episode can vary from the last.
+They consist of a combination of neurologically-based symptoms that can include up to four different phases, with a unique set of symptoms possible for each phase.
+Each phase may not occur during an episode, as each episode can vary from the last.

-While migraine episodes are not exactly predictable, there are four distinct stages or phases that a migraine sufferer could experience.
-Knowing about these different stages of migraine episodes can be helpful for migraine sufferers to properly diagnose or possibly prevent an attack from getting worse.
+While migraine episodes are not exactly predictable, there are four distinct stages or phases that a migraineur could experience.
+Knowing about these different stages of episodes can be helpful for migraineurs to properly diagnose or possibly prevent an attack from getting worse.

-The prodrome phase can serve as a warning that a migraine attack is coming, as it can begin hours or even days prior to the other phases.
-Approximately 30 to 40 percent of migraine sufferers experience the prodrome phase.
+Firstly, the prodrome phase.
+It can serve as a warning that a migraine attack is coming, as it can begin hours or even days prior to the other phases.
+Approximately 30 to 40 percent of migraineurs experience the prodrome phase.
 Possible prodrome symptoms are as follows:

 - food cravings or aversions